 The Standard was developed in the public interest through a transparent and inclusive process.
-A multi-stakeholder working group developed the content with expertise in the agriculture, aquaculture, and fishing sectors, with regard to authoritative intergovernmental instruments and widely held responsible business conduct expectations.
+An expert multi-stakeholder working group developed the content with regard to authoritative intergovernmental instruments and widely held responsible business conduct expectations.

 Between 19 May and 31 July 2021, an exposure draft of the Standard was made available for public comment.
 More than 50 submissions were received from organizations across business, investment institutions, civil society, labor, and mediating institutions.
 Basis for Conclusions for GRI 13: Agriculture, Aquaculture and Fishing Sector 2022 provides a summary of how the GSSB responded to the comments received, based on the Working Group's discussions and recommendations during the finalization of the Standard